jermbo/CleanCode/README.md

 ### Consistent Naming Convention

-Every project you work on is a little different.
-If you are new to the project, take the time to see what the style is and keep things similar.
-If you are starting a new project, decide what the naming style is going to be and be **consistent**.
+Every project you work on will be slightly different.
+If you are new to an existing project, take the time to see what the style is and keep your changes similar.

+If you are starting a new project, decide what the naming convention is going to be, document it, and be _consistent_.

 #### Bad